 Access: Grammatically, most f these bullets don’t follow the “we envision” construction, i.e. “we envision a world in which…”

-UNESCO: We envision:
+UNESCO: We envision inclusive Knowledge Societies, in which:

-ISOC:

-APIG:

-UNESCO:
+ISOC: An open Information Society, relying on open, collaborative and voluntary political and technical processes.
+A society where all stakeholders will enjoy the social and economic benefits of ICTs, where the free flow of information and the right to freedom of expression can be enjoyed.

+APIG: That the same rights that people have offline must also be protected online as stated in Resolution 20/8 of the Human Rights Council on The promotion, protection and enjoyment of human rights on the Internet, and as reaffirmed in paragraphs 3, 4, and 5 of the Geneva Declaration.

+UNESCO: Human Rights and fundamental freedoms enshrined in the Universal Declaration of Human Rights are realized online and offline for all citizens of the world and information and communication technologies are used to contribute to peace and sustainable development.

 The full participation of all citizens of the world must be a priority for the information society.
 The full involvement of women, older people young people, people with disabilities and indigenous peoples, in the development of ideas and policies concerning the information society is essential if their concerns, needs and interests are to be fully incorporated in policies and outcomes of the information society.

 Rwanda: The full participation of all citizens of the world must be a priority for the information society.
-The full involvement of women, older people young people, people with disabilities and indigenous peoples, in the development of ideas and policies concerning the information society is essential if their concerns, needs and interests are to be fully incorporated in policies and outcomes of the information society.
+Especially the full involvement of women, older people young people, people with disabilities and indigenous peoples, in the development of ideas and policies concerning the information society is essential if their concerns, needs and interests are to be fully incorporated in policies and outcomes of the information society.

-UNESCO: The full participation of all citizens of the world must be a priority for the information society.
-The full involvement of women, older people young people, people with disabilities and indigenous peoples, in the development of ideas and policies concerning the information society is essential if their concerns, needs and interests are to be fully incorporated in policies and outcomes of the information society.
+UNESCO: The full participation of all citizens in the digital world must be a priority for inclusive Knowledge Societies.
+The key to empowering people to fully in knowledge societies is education and offering lifelong learning opportunities for all, including through information and communication technologies (ICT).
+Promoting and protecting Freedom of expression enables all, and particularly women, indigenous peoples, older and young people and people with disabilities to fully contribute to the democratic governance, development of policies and practices concerning information and inclusive Knowledge Societies, which is essential if their concerns, needs and aspirations are to be fully addressed.
+Universal access to information and knowledge, with due respect for free flow of information, is ensured and the active contribution of the poorest and most marginalised people t

-Russian Federation: The full participation of all citizens of the world must be a priority for the society.
-The full involvement of women, older people young people, people with disabilities and indigenous peoples, in the development of ideas and policies concerning the society is essential if their concerns, needs and interests are to be fully incorporated in policies and outcomes of the society.
+Russian Federation: The full participation of all citizens of the world must be a priority for the information and knowledge based society.
+The full involvement of women, older people young people, people with disabilities and indigenous peoples, in the development of ideas and policies concerning the information and knowledge based society is essential if their concerns, needs and interests are to be fully incorporated in policies and outcomes of the information and knowledge based society.

 Cuba: To ensure progress in the implementation of ICTs in sectors of persons with disabilities, young, poor, women and indigenous peoples, it is necessary to make further international efforts, particularly by industrialized countries, to help these sectors can enjoy these technologies in developing countries.

-ISOC:
+ISOC: The ongoing development of multistakeholder processes which have become an essential and unique approach to engagement in addressing issues affecting the knowledge and information societies.

+The benefits of the decentralized decision-making structure, that ensures participation of all stakeholder communities, youth, women, poor, persons with disabilities and indigenous peoples, should be emphasized.